 Kazakhstan is a new country, and few books of interest to the general audience have so far been written about it in English.
 Too bad, since there is a lot to say.
 I have highlighted 5 books that I recommend for the traveler who wants to understand Kazakhstan better before or after her visit.
 Below these, I gathered up the best of the rest: propaganda, photography books and novels set in Kazakhstan.

-Good travelogues and historical accounts of Central Asia that include Kazakhstan can be found in the Central Asia books section.
+Good travelogues and historical and political overviews of Central Asia that include Kazakhstan can be found in the Central Asia books section.

-A brilliant piece of propaganda.
-I don’t like this book at all, but since it is the most popular book about Kazakhstan, let me put it first.
-The author spends his time talking to rich businessmen and other powerful men about Kazakhstan.
+The author spends his time in Kazakhstan talking to rich businessmen and other powerful men.
 Apparently, it is all going great.
 The Soviet past was terrible, though, but now that Kazakh men are in charge (women are only interviewed as wives and daughters of, or feature as sad strippers, elegantly dressed granddaughters or angry receptionists.
 Poor people get no mention at all) things are going great!

 A lot of pages are dedicated to the president: he gets to tell how he saved Kazakhstan on numerous occasions.
 In general, Nazarbayev comes off better than Jesus in the Bible.
 Robbins interviews critical journalists about the president, but even they cannot find anything critical to say!

 The brilliance of the book lies in the writing.
 It’s very well-written, and Robbins juxtaposes his adventures with the boys with stories of the forced visits to Kazakhstan by Panfilov, Trotsky, Dostoyevski, Solzhenitsyn and others, as well as meetings with an archaeologist, a wolf hunter and a John Lennon impersonator.